therror/therror/README.md

 let nested = new Therror('This is immediately logged');
 // [Error: This is immediately logged]
 // console.log(nested) Not miss anymore a trace cause you forgot to log it

-// Use an error friendly logger to not miss anything const logger = require('logops'); // > v1

-let error = new Therror(nested, 'Adding causes can save your life in production environments');
-logger.error(error);
-/*
-ERROR Error: Adding causes can save your life in production environments
-      Error: Adding causes can save your life in production environments at repl:1:35
-          ... more stack
-          at REPLServer.Interface._ttyWrite (readline.js:833:16)
-      Caused by: Error: This is immediately logged at repl:1:36
-          ... more stack
-          at REPLServer.Interface._ttyWrite (readline.js:826:14)
-*/
 ```

 **Internationalization**